microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * From the command prompt, run C:\MicrosoftProtocolTests\RDP\Client-Endpoint\ _&#60; version &#35;  &#62;_ \Batch\CommonRunSingleCase.cmd\ &#60; TestCaseName &#62; to run specific test case.

-### Example of How to run test case under interactive mode
+### Example of How to Run Test Case Under Interactive Mode
 The following example illustrates how to run test case under interactive mode.

 On the driver computer, configure the test suite mode to interactive mode.
-For the details, please refer to [Configuring the Test Suite Mode](#configuring-the-test-suite-mode).
+For the details, please refer to [Configure the Test Suite Mode](#configure-the-test-suite-mode).

 * On the driver computer, from the directory C:\MicrosoftProtocolTests\RDP\Client-Endpoint\ _&#60; version &#35;  &#62;_ \Batch\_RDPBCGR_\, double-click the **BVT_ConnectionTest_CapabilityExchange_PositiveTest.cmd** file to run this test case.